carpentries-incubator/twitter-with-twarc/_episodes/06-search-stream.md

 ### Not Logic

 add a dash(-) to a keyword or operator to negate it (NOT).
 This works in both the twitter search bar and in twarc.
-This will match tweets containing the terms grumpy or cat, but omit anything about Doja Cat.
+This will match tweets containing the terms grumpy ORor cat, AND omit anything about Doja Cat.

 ![seach for grumpy cats but not Doja](../fig/not_doja.PNG)